 In Oklahoma, joint custody does not mean 50/50 physical time with the children.
 Rather, it means equal decision-making rights regarding a child’s welfare and upbringing.
 Joint custody has no direct impact on how physical custody of the children is divided between the parents.
 Parents who share joint legal custody might work out physical custody schedules around a child’s needs during the school year, balancing holiday time with both parents’ families, summer plans or any other factor that can affect a family schedule.

-Free Consultation: Oklahoma Child Custody Attorney
+Low-cost Consultation: Oklahoma Child Custody Attorney

 An experienced Tulsa divorce attorney can decide which approach to child custody will be in the best interest of you and your family.
 To find out more about joint custody in Oklahoma, contact the Tulsa child custody attorney at Divorce of Tulsa Law Office: 918-924-5526.
-We offer free, no obligation consultations.
+We offer low-cost, no obligation consultations.
 If you prefer you may send your question using the “Ask the Lawyer” form on the right side of this page.